commerce-docs/pagebuilder-examples/README.md

 ## Contributing

-You are welcome to submit PRs to help us improve and/or update these Page Builder examples.
+We encourage and welcome you to help us keep these examples current by submitting PRs and issues.
 We also welcome your feedback and ideas about creating other code examples to add to this repo.